MarienvanLoon/programming-for-economists/_sources/schedule.rst.txt

 For the final assignment, we have an exam and a resit.
 On the day mentioned, we publish the R and python notebooks (and other files that may be needed) on Blackboard at 9:00 in the morning.
 You need to post your finished notebooks before 18:00 on the same day on github.
 (Note: github puts a timestamp on your upload)

-* publish your python and R assignments on github at ??? at the latest.
+* publish your python and R assignments on github on June 7, 2018 (18:00 at the latest)

 Resit
 ~~~~~

-* publish your python and R assignments on github at ??? at the latest.
+* publish your python and R assignments on github on July 2, 2018 (18:00 at the latest)

+*Note* that the exam schedule may change during the semester.
+If the above dates are changed, we let you know via Blackboard.

 questions
 ---------